 Transforming Materials

-Shape memory and superelastic titanium alloys represent a unique class of functional materials capable of recovering large strains through stress- or temperature-induced phase transformations.
-These materials offer significant potential for aerospace, biomedical and actuator applications where conventional alloys cannot meet the demanding requirements for both structural integrity and functional response.
-However, the complexity of the martensitic transformations and their interaction with applied and residual stress presents significant challenges for reliable design.
-Our research focuses on understanding the fundamental mechanisms governing these transformations in detail, including the deformation sequences that occur during loading and the functional fatigue behaviour that limits component lifetime.
-This work includes NiTi based systems and Ni-free alternatives.
+Shape memory and superelastic alloys represent a unique class of functional materials capable of recovering large strains through stress- or temperature-induced martensitic phase transformations.
+These materials offer significant potential for aerospace, biomedical, and actuator applications where conventional alloys cannot meet the demanding requirements for both structural integrity and functional response.
+However, the complexity of these transformations and their interaction with applied and residual stress presents significant challenges for reliable design.

 Synchrotron diffraction data highlighting the thermal transformation in a Ti-Nb based alloy.
 Published in: https://doi.org/10.1016/j.actamat.2023.119066